 |

-David Helm (Imperial) (10:30am, in-person) |
+David Helm (Imperial) (10:30am, in-person) | Co-Whittaker families for quasi-split groups

 In his tensor factorization of the completed cohomology of the modular tower (with Z_p-coefficients), Emerton observed that the local factors corresponding to primes \ell different from p could be uniquely characterized, up to isomorphism, by a short list of properties relating such a factor to the associated local Galois representation (in particular, such factors satisfied a form of Ihara's lemma and agreed generically with the representations of GL_2 associated to the local Galois representation via local Langlands.)
 In later joint work Emerton and I proved that, given an n-dimensional local Galois representation, there was at most one family of representations of GL_n over the same base that satisfied a similar set of desiderata; such families were later shown to always exist by joint work of mine with Gil Moss.